excaliburjs/sample-tiled-vite/readme.md

 * Using [nodejs](https://nodejs.org/en/) and [npm](https://www.npmjs.com/)
 * Run the `npm install` to install dependencies
 * Run the `npm run start` to run the development server to test out changes
-   * [Webpack](https://webpack.js.org/) will build the [typescript](https://www.typescriptlang.org/) into javascript
-   * [Webpack dev server](https://webpack.js.org/configuration/dev-server/) will host the script in a little server on http://localhost:9000/

 ## Building bundles